 Another aspect of Shiva is beauty.
-Shiva is Sundaresha, the lord of beauty.
+Shiva is Sundaresha.
+The lord of beauty.
 And also Aghora: very fearful.
-The fearful forms in the universe are also his forms.
+The fearful forms in the Universe are also his forms.
 Shiva is most beautiful and most terrifying.
 To the one who follows righteousness, he is most beautiful.
 To the one who creates terror in others, he is terror.
+The core of our being is innocence - Shiva is called Bholenath (innocence) - with which we were all born, everything else we get later - going into the core of our existence is meditation.